[This piece is adapted from a similar piece written for the newsletter of Victoria University of Wellington’s Postgraduate Students Association.]

 Secondly, the new or enhanced knowledge and skills.
 Every sentence in those 100,000 words has to be beyond scrutiny.
 That forces me to read widely and have a full understanding of the methods I need to use as well as the data I’m analysing.
 No matter how educated or experienced you are, you can’t help but come to understand more about the world—and how to understand it—through this process.

 Thirdly, being in charge.
 I love being the pilot of my journey.
 My supervisors might be flight attendants (or, maybe co-pilots, if I’m being generous), but the flight plan isn’t theirs; it’s dictated by the problem as I define it, and by the data.

 Fourthly, being right.
 Not always, of course, but it’s fantastic when the data backs up my intuition.

 Fifthly, being wrong.
-Not always, of course, but it’s fantastic to be forced to re-examine why I was wrong; to develop broader, deeper knowledge.
-It makes my work and my thinking more robust than getting things right from the start.
+Not always, of course, but it’s fantastic to be made to re-examine why I was wrong or, more usually, not nuanced enough to be entirely right.
+It forces me to look into something more deeply and more widely.